 How does that work.

 The average median salary of American workers is presently $50,000 a year.
 That means he pays $7,500 in payroll taxes every year.
 Assuming the worker averaged earning $50,000 a year during his 40-year working life, that $7,500 yearly amount contributed weekly to his retirement program would accumulate and compound into over $7 million at 65.
 See computation here.

 $7500 paid yearly over 40 years only amounts to $300,000 not $7.4 million.

 Under the USA Plan the money is invested in indexed stock funds that in 40-year cycles have averaged nearly a 12% compounded annual return including reinvested dividends.
 Go no further than Albert Einstein for proof.
 When asked for the most powerful force on Earth, he replied “compound interest”.
 Prove it to yourself – see a complete 40-year chart here.
-Then recognize that $300,000 in payroll taxes turned into a $7.4 Million nest egg because compounding added $7.1 Million of compound interest.
-Now that is real power and the USA Plan uses that power to create your million-dollar nest egg.
+Then recognize that $300,000 in payroll taxes turned into a $7.4 Million nest egg because compounding added $7.1 Million of stock value.
+Now that is really power and the USA Plan uses that power to create your million-dollar nest egg.

 But what if they only earn $20,000 a year for 40 years.

 At 65, the $20,000 dollars a year taxpayer would have a nest egg of $3,123,000.
 See chart here.
 At a 12% rate of return he or she could draw down a $26,025 monthly check in the 41st year without invading the $3,123,000 balance.
 And if they never took more than that, they could will the entire balance to their kids (or to charity).

 How can you guarantee the stock funds will yield 12% per year for 40 years?